chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 # Immutable DB (immudb)

-Using immudb we can store key/value pairs in an ummutable, tamper-evident database.
+Using immudb we can store key/value pairs in an immutable, tamper-evident database.

 The `immudb` docker container, when started, creates a volume with the password pre-set for demonstration purposes.
 Be sure to use the other options or run immudb isolated on the same networking host to provide good security for